Skip to main content

 About

 Town of Machine is a single player shooter game with horror and science fiction themes.
 It was developed by BlueEagle Productions and was released on March 22, 2021.
-It received positive reviews from players.
+It received mostly positive reviews from players.

 700 years from now, Agent Silverman is a renowned Exorcist on the case of a missing person.
 His investigation leads him to a small ghost town called "Town of Machine".
 Uncover unspeakable horrors and fight the grotesque monstrosities that lurk in this forsaken place.